6 Key Market Research Industry Trends (2024)

 This means businesses that invest in social media research methods essentially have access to their target audience in real-time.

-Those that can effectively monitor social media and make sense of the data will get a wealth of valuable information: what customers like, what they dislike, how they use products, what trends they’re interested in and much more.
+Those that can effectively monitor social media and make sense of the data will get a wealth of valuable information: customers’ likes and dislikes, how they use products, what trends they’re interested in and much more.

-Social media listening captures customer sentiment in real time, like this Twitter post directed at Southwest Airlines.
+Social media listening captures customer sentiment in real time, like this X post directed at Southwest Airlines.

 With a variety of social media listening platforms and price points, this type of market research method is available to businesses of any size.